-The Tea Rooms are open from 10am until 5pm, Monday through Sunday.
+The tea rooms are open from 10am until 5pm, Monday to Sunday.
 They also open the gates to the walled garden for this period and maintain and open the toilets daily.
 Outside of these hours, we do not have any public toilet facilities on the park.

-Learn about the Abbey, gardens and features in a leisurely 45mins - 1 hour walk.
+Learn about the abbey, gardens and features in a leisurely 45 minute - 1 hour walk.